mmyros/mmyros.github.io/github_io/intro.md

 * Wrote a core suite of data analysis
   - Multichannel (up to 64) sensor readings at 30kHz
   - Modular, scalable, adaptable
-  - Resulting in a MySQL database
+  - Results in a condensed MySQL database (~50TB -> 400Gb)
-  - Forked by all other multichannel sensor users in the organization
+  - Forked by all other sensor users in the organization
-* Wrote automated maze software (Python) and accompabying embedded realtime stimulation (C)
+* Wrote automated maze software (Python) and accompabying embedded realtime stimulation (C)/recording controller
 * Trained multiple junior personnel in using tools I've developed
 * Introduced git workflow to organization
 * Set up a complete pipeline for ingestion -> internal html report publishing
 * Unit testing for every repo

 ## Goals after NIH
+* Small- to midsize group of enthusiasts to join
+* Expanding my knowledge of data/ML devops
-* Novel sensors
+* Novel sensors resulting in rich datasets
+* Semi-automated statistical inference/ML
 * Real-time processing with closed-loop potential
-* Mid- to large group of enthusiasts to join
-* Expanding my knowledge of industrial data devops

 ## My research at NIH
 ### Inter-region communication